$7,000 dollars to replace a warehouse worker.

 - Systems investments, such as both warehouse management and warehouse labor management systems.

-Remember, when it comes to managing a logistics labor force, it's a lot more expensive to lose them, than to invest the time and money to hire the right people and keep them happy.
+Remember, when it comes to managing a logistics labor force, warehouse worker turnover is a lot more expensive than investing the time and money to hire the right people and keep them happy.